•

 São Paulo, Brazil, 1957-2013.

 Hudinilson Jr. was one of the most important Brazilian artists of his generation, influencing the entire Brazilian artistic scene, not only through his personal work - produced between the 70s and 2000s - but also because of his active role as a catalyzing personality of artist groups and experimental exhibitions.
 Photocopy – the technique that became his favorite over the years both for practical and conceptual reasons - began to interest Hudinilson between 1977 and 1978.
-During this period, the artist learned to operate the machine to its limit, exploring all possible graphic possibilities; he enlarged details, cut them, widened again, distorting the images of his body to the point where they became pure abstract texture.
-He said that this exercise meant loosing oneself to seeing, an “exercise of seeing myself”, as he would latter name many of his series.
+During this period, the artist learned to operate the machine to its limit, exploring all possible graphic possibilities; he enlarged details, cut them, and widened again, distorting the images of his body to the point where they became pure abstract textures.
+He said that this exercise meant losing oneself to seeing, an “exercise of seeing myself”, as he would later name many of his series.

 His work is now part of important collections such as MoMA (New York, USA), Cantor Center for Visual Arts (Stanford University, USA), Reina Sofia Museum (Madrid, Spain), Migros Museum (Zurich, Switzerland), MAGA Museo d’Arte (Gallarate, Italy), MALBA (Buenos Aires, Argentina), MASP (São Paulo, Brazil), Pinacoteca do Estado (São Paulo, Brazil), Museum of Modern Art (São Paulo, Brazil) and the USP Museum of Contemporary Art (São Paulo, Brazil).